js-org/js.org/PULL_REQUEST_TEMPLATE.md

 Thanks for creating a pull request to request a new subdomain from JS.ORG

-⚠️ Before continuing, your site content MUST be DIRECTLY related to the JavaScript ecosystem/community Having a site that is built with JavaScript is not a justification by itself for requesting a JS.ORG subdomain If you cannot explain why your site is relevant to JavaScript developers specifically, JS.ORG isn't for you
+⚠️ Before continuing, your site content MUST be DIRECTLY related to the JavaScript ecosystem/community Building a website with JavaScript doesn't automatically entitle a project to a JS.ORG subdomain You must be able to explain why your website is specifically relevant to other JavaScript developers

 📝 Please read and complete the following steps to correctly submit your request: